By Michael Fergenson, AJN senior editorial coordinator

 The new ‘digital divide.’
 An article in the New York Times explored an unintended adverse effect of the efforts to get the latest computing tools into the hands of all Americans in order to close the so-called “digital divide” between socioeconomic groups.
 Researchers and policy makers have found that as access to digital devices has spread to lower-income families, children in these families are spending far more time than children from well-off families using these devices solely for entertainment purposes.
 The result is a new time-wasting gap that is replacing the digital divide.
 The problem, experts suggest, is “more a reflection of the ability of parents to monitor and limit how children use technology than of access to it.”

-According to the article, “a study published in 2010 by the Kaiser Family Foundation found that children and teenagers whose parents do not have a college degree spent 90 minutes more per day exposed to media than children from higher socioeconomic families.
+According to the this article, “a study published in 2010 by the Kaiser Family Foundation found that children and teenagers whose parents do not have a college degree spent 90 minutes more per day exposed to media than children from higher socioeconomic families.
 In 1999, the difference was just 16 minutes.”
 Because of this disparity, the FCC is considering a $200 million initiative to create a “digital literacy corps,” which would be used to “teach productive uses of computers for parents, students and job seekers.”

 There are certainly many dangers inherent in the use of digital devices.
 As with many things, proper knowledge about their use and careful moderation are key to avoiding such negative effects.
 Nurses should be well versed in these, as many of their patients may be experiencing one or more of the ill effects that can be caused by use of these digital media.